oyo/aoc/README.md

 ### Setup

 Install node and yarn then use yarn to install the required packages.
-Run some tests.
-Show the help message and try to run the first example 01/2015.

     brew install node yarn
     yarn install

+Run all tests or specify year or day

+    yarn test
+    yarn test 2025
-    yarn test 2020
+    yarn test 2025/01

+Show the help message and try to run the first example 01/2015.

     yarn solve help
     export AOC_COOKIE=<see below how to get your AoC cookie>
     yarn solve 0 1 2015

+During an ongoing competition, this will create the puzzle boilerplate code and download your input for the current day

+    yarn solve

+and after you have filled it with a working solution this will run and submit the first part, etc...

-    yarn all
+    yarn solve 1

 ### Prepare automatic download

 In order to run a real example with automatic input download follow these steps.
 Sign in from your browser and use the developer tools to retrieve your AoC session cookie.
-In Chrome open https://adventofcode.com/ an sign in, press "Ctrl-Shift-I" or "Command-Option-I" (Mac), select "network", reload the page, select the first entry and scroll down to the "Request Headers" section and find the value for "cookie".
+In Chrome open https://adventofcode.com/ and [log in], then open the developer tools by pressing "Ctrl-Shift-I" or "Command-Option-I" (Mac), select "network", reload the page, select the first entry and scroll down to the "Request Headers" section and find the value for "cookie".
 There you copy the string starting with "session=" until the next semicolon.
 Set this as environment variable AOC_COOKIE.

     export AOC_COOKIE='session=34543c7465645f5fdf...4e436254bca92710;'
     curl https://adventofcode.com/2015/day/1/input --cookie $AOC_COOKIE